fasiahmed/puppettesting/readpuppet.md

-pushing the commit by nagios at Wed Mar 28 03:33:53 EDT 2018 pushing the commit by nagios at Wed Mar 28 03:35:20 EDT 2018 pushing the commit by nagios at Wed Mar 28 03:36:46 EDT 2018
+pushing the commit by nagios at Wed Mar 28 03:33:53 EDT 2018 pushing the commit by nagios at Wed Mar 28 03:35:20 EDT 2018 pushing the commit by nagios at Wed Mar 28 03:36:46 EDT 2018 pushing the commit by nagios at Wed Mar 28 03:37:39 EDT 2018